-[Editor's Note: An earlier version of this post was published in 2012 and has been updated with new information for July 2018.]
+[Editor's Note: A earlier version of this post was published in July 2019.
+We are presenting it again with updated information for June 2020.]

 Need help finding a rental that allows temporary walls?
 The rental experts at Triplemint, a Brick Underground partner, know exactly where to look.
 If you sign up here, you can also take advantage of Triplemint's corporate relocation rate—where you'll pay a broker's fee of 10 percent of a year's rent instead of the usual 12 to 15 percent on open listings.
 Bonus: The agents at Triplemint are a delight to deal with.

 What exactly is a temporary pressurized wall?

 Temporary walls are non-load-bearing (they do not support the ceiling) and are not permanently attached to other walls or the floor.
 They also are able to be installed and removed without causing damage to permanent walls.
 They do not require nails, screws, or other fasteners.

 When planning to put up a temporary pressurized wall, it is important that the walls not interfere with ventilation or sprinkler systems in apartments or block exit routes.